-When narrative rigidity sets in as the go-to coping strategy, then the above model of not-learning dominates.
+When narrative rigidity sets-in as the go-to coping strategy, then the below model of not-learning dominates.

-Where a habit of not-learning interrupts the return to self (the centripetal moment of the model), then not-spelling-out dominates.
+Where a habit of not-learning interrupts the return to self (the centripetal moment of conceiving in the model), then not-spelling-out dominates.

 Here, from the side of the experiencing student, circumstances have led to a desire to get things right, which means doing as expected.
 This leaves little room for the play of thought, for allowing nonconscious and unconscious processes enough free rein to come up with an emergent “a-ha.”
 Without such freedom, making sense is a bit like trying to force oneself to remember a word on the tip of your tongue or the place you left your keys.
 In forgetting ourselves and allowing moments of letting go, the knowing we want (its realisation and its articulation) can have an uncanny habit of bubbling into awareness, as if unbidden.
 But the anxiety of supposed-to-know makes letting go a treacherous thing.
 The anxious mind simply has not the capacity to relax enough for unstructured mental wanderings.
 Doing so seems especially foolish: After all, why would anyone trust to find, within themselves, that which is demanded from without?

-In not-spelling-out, the learner notices the presenting anomalies and conundrums, but he or she is at a loss for bringing that new thing into any creatively revised personal understanding.
+In not-spelling-out, the learner notices the presenting anomalies and conundrums but is at a loss for bringing that new thing into any creatively revised personal understanding.
 Instead, it is up to the teacher to make sense obvious to the student – in effect to present the given curriculum in a way that effortlessly prompts the proper “a-ha.”

 The coping strategy of not-spelling-out makes novel problem-solving and open-ended inquiry into potentially threatening tasks.
 Panic is apt to ensue over trying to figure out what exactly is needed to get a good mark.
 It feels quite unfair to have to accomplish something without being told just what that something should look like in the end.
 Not-spelling-out makes for an anxious learner trying to read the mind of the curriculum/teacher.
 For someone leaning this way, the game of schooling is about going through the motions of what others expect.
 A good teacher, from this perspective, reduces that anxiety by providing very clear and detailed rubrics to guide the way.

-When not-spelling-out sets in as the go-to coping strategy, then the above model of not-learning dominates.
+When not-spelling-out sets in as the go-to coping strategy, then the below model of not-learning dominates.